 Why choose organic celery?

-- Celery is second only to apples on the Environmental Working Group's “Shopper’s Guide to Pesticides in Produce,” a list of produce that carries the most pesticide residues when grown conventionally.
+- Celery is #4 on the Environmental Working Group's “Shopper’s Guide to Pesticides in Produce,” a list of produce that carries the most pesticide residues when grown conventionally.
 You can lower your dietary exposure to pesticides substantially by avoiding the 12 most contaminated fruits and vegetables, and choosing organic for those items instead.
 So choosing organic celery makes good sense — especially for children, whose growing bodies are so much more susceptible to environmental chemical exposures than adults’.

 - At Earthbound Farm, we grow our organic celery without toxic synthetic pesticides and fertilizers, using sustainable farming methods that protect the environment and help keep pesticides out of our soil, air, water, and food supply.
 Organic food is the healthiest choice for people and the planet — and we think organic celery tastes better, too!